-On May 2, 2006, we purchased the 50% interest in our Hong Kong joint venture (including its wholly-owned Taiwanese subsidiary) owned by our joint venture partner for a cost of \$16.1 million, net of cash acquired.
+On May 2, 2006, we purchased the 50% interest in our Hong Kong joint venture (including its wholly-owned Taiwanese subsidiary) owned by our joint venture partner for \$16.1 million in cash.
 The effect of this acquisition was not material to our consolidated financial condition, results of operations or cash flows.